Like any side hustle you start, there is almost always going to be some kind of financial cost involved.

 #3 Logo – $299

-Next, you’ll want to give your store a professional look and feel and the best way to do that is to get a professionally branded logo designed.
+Next, you’ll want to give your store a professional look and feel, and the best way to do that is to get a professionally branded logo designed.

 The reason for this is that it will help you attract top-notch suppliers.
-When suppliers look at your store they want to see a well-designed store with professional branding.
+When suppliers look at your store, they want to see a well-designed store with professional branding.
 This shows them that you’ll bring a higher level of professionalism to your store.

 The best way to do this is with 99 Designs.
-With 99 Designs you can submit the type of logo you are looking for and get a minimum of 30 designs ideas back from professional top quality designers.
-Yes, you could probably use Fiverr to create your logo but if you want to attract top suppliers its worth the extra money.
+With 99 Designs, you can submit the type of logo you are looking for and get a minimum of 30 design ideas back from professional top quality designers.

-To learn more about 99 Designs click here.
+To learn more about 99 Designs, click here.

 #4 Domain Name $10.69/Year

-#3 Always Use a .Com.
-Finally, most importantly use a .com domain name only.
+#3 Always Use a .com.
+Finally, most importantly, use a .com domain name only.

-To find the best domain check out Namecheap.
+To find the best domain, check out Namecheap.

 #5 Advertising – $300 a Month

-This may sound like a lot but if you target your customers correctly you should see a decent profit back on what you spent here.
+This may sound like a lot, but if you target your customers correctly, you should see a decent profit back on what you spent here.

-*Resuts are not guaranteed.
+*Results are not guaranteed.

 #6 Phone Number – $24 a Month